 [OUR WORK | YOUR STORY]

-Who knew those joys of creating in the early years of my life would turn into such a rewarding career full of creative opportunities and an absolute love of designing.
+Who knew the joy of creating art in my early years would turn into such a rewarding career full of creative opportunities and an absolute love of designing.
 I love exploring and creating new ways to promote people's ideas.
-I have learned a lot from those early years of doing everything manually and appreciate how technology has helped me speed up those early processes.
-I have played with a lot of software through my career from all family of Adobe apps to CorelDraw, from drafting in AutoCAD to 3D programs such as REVIT and 3DS Max.
+I have learned a lot from making mistakes, figuring out better ways to do things.
+I remember the tedious tasks of doing everything manually and how carefully you had to work to not mess up all the work you had done before.
+There was no CTRL Z button to push to undo the last poor creative decision you made.
+Oh how much do I appreciate technology and how it has opened me up to be more artistically and creatively brave.
+I have played with a lot of software and apps through my artistic and teaching career.
+All the family of Adobe apps to CorelDraw, from drafting in AutoCAD to 3D programs such as REVIT and 3DS Max.
 Learning software that drives CNC equipment such as ARTCAM and V-Carve Pro, I have loved using these programs to solve real world design problems.
-It is so gratifying to fuse all those apps and help friends promote their business through personalized branding, transform their idea into visual prototypes while still creating art that gives me a sense of inner pride and fulfillment with each project.
+It is so gratifying to fuse all those apps and guide friend's ideas and nurturing those ideas into breathing, living, visual prototypes.
+It always gives me a sense of inner pride and fulfillment when people are excited and pumped about seeing their final products.
 Several friends later, I am still that same boy who is curious, passionate and finds joy in learning with every project.
-So if we find we are a great fit, I would love to work with you to help promote your brand, or your band:)
+So if our paths cross and we find we are a great fit, I would love to work with you to help promote your brand, or your band:)